Kuhlman-Lab/evopro/README.md

 <!-- CONTACT -->
 ## Contact

-Amrita Nallathambi - anallathambi@unc.edu
+Amrita Nallathambi - amritan1707@gmail.com
-Since I am a grad student, this code may not be perfect.
+Since I wrote this while I was a graduate student, the code may not be perfect.
 Please email me with any questions or concerns!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>